bruth/django-tracking2/README.md

 `TRACK_QUERY_STRING` - If True, query string for all pageviews will be tracked.
 Default is False

+`TRACK_USING_GEOIP` - If True get city from IP with GeoIP.
+Default is False

 Views
 -----
 To view aggregate data about all visitors and per-registered user stats,